 Could Russian trolls have helped elect Donald Trump?
 Kathleen Hall Jamieson, Joan Shorenstein Fellow, writes that “We also don’t know how social media amplification and news media preoccupation with the Russia-hacked Democratic National Committee and Clinton campaign emails affected voters’ perceptions of Clinton.
 But the wide distribution of strategically aligned messages increases the likelihood that Russian efforts — including posts, ads, tweets and the release of stolen emails — changed the outcome of the 2016 election.”

 How did the news go ‘fake’?
 When the media went social.
-Claire Wardle, Research, and Hossein Derakhshan write that “Consumption of the news has become a performance that can’t be solely about seeking information or even entertainment.
+Claire Wardle, Research Fellow, and Hossein Derakhshan write that “Consumption of the news has become a performance that can’t be solely about seeking information or even entertainment.
 What we choose to ‘like’ or follow is part of our identity, an indication of our social class and status, and most frequently our political persuasion.
 When we try to understand why people are sharing misleading, manipulated and fabricated information, we need to appreciate that those shares and retweets are playing an incredibly important function, which is less about their veracity or truth.”

 Donna Brazile Criticizes Clinton Camp In Campaign Memoir.
 Donna Brazile, Joan Shorenstein Fellow, discusses her new book on NPR’s Weekend Edition, and weighs in on where the Democratic Party should go next.
 “I want my party to lead, I want my party to be victorious at the ballot box as you saw last week … but I also want my party to learn from the mistakes of the past.”